 9. Martha’s Vineyard

 Martha’s Vineyard is one of only five US place names with apostrophes in the name, something which is technically against the law.
 In fact, it’s only been allowed to keep it because it has so much history, and that should give you a clue about why you might want to visit Martha’s Vineyard in the first place.
 And as you might expect from a place named after a vineyard, the food and drink scene is fantastic.

 Based in Massachusetts’ iconic Cape Cod, Provincetown is in many ways reminiscent of San Francisco because it’s a haven for artists, actors, musicians and more, as well as a thriving LGBTQ+ community.
 There are museums and art galleries almost everywhere you turn, as well as cool specialist stores and boutiques selling handmade goodies.
 There’s really nowhere else in Massachusetts that’s quite like it and it’s sure to have something for everyone in the family.

 11. New York City

 As we mentioned earlier, New York City is just a couple of hours’ drive away, and the city that never sleeps has so much going on that you could spend a month there and not run out of things to do.
-Still, you can see quite a lot in a day trip or even spend the night there to give you a little more time.
-If nothing else, you’ll be able to stop by Times Square and Central Park.
+Still, you can see quite a lot in a day trip or even spend the night there to give you a little more time – there’s plenty to see and do on the drive from Boston to New York City too.